 Get Out on the Deck

 I know what you are thinking, ‘of course I’m going to try to spend as much time as I can out on the deck.’
 But it would surprise you how many people don’t take advantage of this.

-It is really easy to spend all your down time in your cabin watching movies, resting or uploading your photos to your computer.
+It is really easy to spend all your downtime in your cabin watching movies, resting or uploading your photos to your computer.
 I get it, you are going to be tired from the crazy days of adventures.
 It is going to be cold.
 It is going to be wet.
 But the wildlife does not care.
-Being out on deck, your odds are pretty good that you will see wildlife.
+Being out on the deck, your odds are pretty good that you will see wildlife.

-You wouldn’t believe the number of sightings I saw because I spent as much time as I could up on the outer decks.
+You wouldn’t believe the number of sightings I saw because I spent as much time as I could on the outer decks.
 Many times whales would fluke once or twice but the ship did not make an announcement because it was too inconsistent.
 By the time they shouted it through the ship, it would be gone.

 Expedition ships are laid out really well and there are benches along the side of the ship and, of course, great standing room on top of the ship.
 Take advantage of these great spaces and get out on deck as much as you can.

 When the Stern is Open, Don’t Miss Out!